A dream trip coming true

 Beaches were not my main goal in La Habana, so I preferred to get to know the famous Cuban turquoise sea close to Trinidad, a less touristic region and perfect for day-trips.
 I had my New Year celebration in Trinidad and it was really AMAZING.
 I’ll talk about this in the next post.

 *** Vanessa Costa is a Brazilian expat living in Barcelona.
-She works as a trend consultant and on social innovation projects.
+She works as a brand strategist and content creator in Spain and Brazil.
 You can check her works here.